Do you want a cookie?

 Especially other nightshade plants such as tomatoes, potatoes and peppers should not be planted in the immediate vicinity of aubergines.
 The same diseases and pests often occur in the same plant family.
 In the case of shade plants, these are often mildew, aphids and botrytis.
 If the plants are also in close proximity, it is easier for diseases and pests to spread to neighboring plants.
 Peas and beet also do not get on well with aubergines and should not be grown together in a bed.

-Peas and aubergines as plant neighbors?
+Peas and Aubergines as Companion Plants?

 Unfortunately, aubergines and peas do not get along well in the vegetable patch.
 This is due to their growth habit.
 Aubergines and peas are very similar both in terms of root development and growth above the ground.
 As a result, they compete for light and space.
 This puts them at odds with each other and they are best not planted directly next to each other.